The Future of Large Language Model Pre-training is Federated: Introduction

-Between the numerous insights discovered in developing this novel federated system, we show, for the first time, that larger federated LLMs find a consensus across clients more easily than their smaller versions, contrary to our expectations.
-Our \textbf{results} show that: \begin{enumerate} \item Federated LLM training offers \textbf{competitive performance} with centralized training but with far \textbf{less communication overhead}. \item Under our system, \textbf{larger models require less frequent communication} while receiving a greater boost in generalization performance than smaller ones. \item By utilizing our execution engine, \emph{Pollen}~\citep{Pollen}, to balance loads across computational nodes, we can establish a training pipeline that is \textbf{faster and more robust than} its \textbf{centralized} counterpart. \end{enumerate}
+Developing this novel federated system led to numerous insights, including the fact that, in defiance of expectations, larger federated LLMs can more easily find a consensus across clients than their smaller counterparts.
+Our \textbf{results} show that: \begin{enumerate} \item Federated LLM training offers \textbf{competitive performance} with centralized training but with far \textbf{less communication overhead} in a broad range of model sizes up to \textbf{$\mathbf{7}$B parameters}. \item Under our system, \photon, \textbf{larger models require less frequent communication} while receiving a more significant boost in generalization performance than smaller ones. \item The classical challenges of statistical heterogeneity and partial participation are much less impactful for overparameterized LLMs than the small models typically used in the FL literature.
+This opens the door to compute-efficient collaboration at a massive scale. \item By utilizing our local execution engine, \emph{Pollen}~\citep{Pollen}, to balance loads across computational nodes, we can establish a training pipeline that is \textbf{faster and more robust than} its \textbf{centralized} counterpart. \end{enumerate}